tuwukee/blab/README.md

 ## Usage

-Include `Blab` module and the destionation class and use the `blab` decorator in front of a method defenition.
+Include `Blab` module in the destionation class and use the `blab` decorator in front of a method defenition.

 ```ruby
 require "blab"